Callum-OP/Piano-Teacher/README.md

 Give the autoplay editor a faded look if no music has been started.

 ## Issues
-May make a popping sound when it has just began playing audio.
+May make a popping sound when it has just begun playing audio.
 Pressing the same note again in autoplay is quicker than playing a different note.
 High memory usage when playing music with lots of notes.
 The colours and layout on dark mode on mobile do not look quite right compared to the intended look.